giorgionetg/PortableBlog/README.md

 ============
 **PortableBlog** is your lightweight platform for Blogging and Managing Content in your *Framework*..
 Just because it is Framework Agnostic.

+**PortableBlog** library application permits a bridge with common CMS as Wordpress to have own custom Api to make changements.
+In other hand we have a common Library to make Page/News easy everywhere as StandAlone Application or inside a Route of own preferred Framework.

-You can use *PortableBlog* as an Object and get your content Seo-ready, or you can use *PortableBlog* to manage Articles and Pages via Admin Panel.
+You can use **PortableBlog** as an Object and get your content Seo-ready, or you can use **PortableBlog** to manage Articles and Pages via Admin Panel too.

 #Abstract
-**PortableBlog** is composed from a main class we use as a *Router* to redirect all *Requests* to specific Classes defined here:
+**PortableBlog** follows *Strategy Pattern* for PortableBlog Class, then uses Installation as Iterator (but I need to finish):

-*  Installation
+*  Installation (Iterator)
-*  PortableBlog *(Main Class as Router)*
+*  PortableBlog *(Strategy Pattern Ready)*
-*  ApiBlog
+*  ApiBlog *(extends Content)*
-*  BackendBlog
-*  FrontendBlog
+*  Content *(uses RedBean)*

 ##Roadmap
-Actually I just started this project in these days.
+*  Making ApiBlog Class working.
+*  Improve Installation Class
+*  Merging and understanding how merge settings and datas